sagar-46/LeetCode/Easy/README.md

 1550.Given an integer array arr, return true if there are three consecutive odd numbers in the array.
 Otherwise, return false.

+1716.Hercy wants to save money for his first car.
+He puts money in the Leetcode bank every day. \
+&emsp; &emsp;He starts by putting in $1 on Monday, the first day.
+Every day from Tuesday to Sunday, he will put in $1 more than the day before.
+On \
+&emsp; &emsp;every subsequent Monday, he will put in $1 more than the previous Monday. \
+&emsp; &emsp;Given n, return the total amount of money he will have in the Leetcode bank at the end of the nth day.

 1929.Given an integer array nums of length n, you want to create an array ans of length 2n where ans[i] == nums[i] and ans[i + n] == nums[i] \
 &ensp; &emsp;for 0 <= i < n (0-indexed).Specifically, ans is the concatenation of two nums arrays.Return the array ans.